Flushed Away: Plot

-Roddy St. James is a pampered pet rat who lives in a large Kensington apartment.
-One night, while his owners are away on holiday, a sewer rat named Sid arises from the sink's drain and determines to stay and watch the 2006 FIFA World Cup final.
-Imagining a world where Sid takes over his "sweet life", Roddy attempts to get rid of Sid by flushing him down the Jacuzzi-brand toilet, falsely claiming it to be an actual Jacuzzi.
-But Sid is not fooled and flushes Roddy instead.
+Roddy St. James is a pet rat who lives in a large Kensington flat.
+One day after his owners go on holiday, he takes advantage of being alone.
+That night, a sloppy sewer rat named Sid bursts out of the kitchen's sink and decides to stay and watch the 2006 FIFA World Cup final.
+Imagining Sid taking over his life, Roddy demands Sid to leave, but Sid refuses and starts to treat him as a butler.
+He decides to take advantage of this and attempts to trick Sid into thinking that the apartment's Jacuzzi-brand toilet is an actual Jacuzzi.
+Despite being sloppy, Sid knows about toilets.
+He pretends to be tricked before pushing Roddy into the toilet and pulling the lever.
+After landing in London's sewer, he discovers Ratropolis, a sewer city made out of various bits of junk, resembling London.

-Roddy finds himself in Ratropolis, a sewer city made out of various bits of junk, resembling London.
-He is told to seek out Rita Malone, an enterprising scavenger who works the drains in her authentic boat, the Jammy Dodger and who might be able to help him get home.
-Roddy and Rita are abducted by rats Spike and Whitey and brought before their boss, the Toad, as Rita stole back a prized ruby originally scavenged by her father.
-The Toad plans to have Roddy and Rita frozen with liquid nitrogen, but the pair escape.
-Rita takes the ruby, and a unique electric master cable needed to control Ratropolis' sewer floodgates.
+A pirate rat tells him to find Rita Malone, an enterprising scavenger who works the drains in her boat, the Jammy Dodger and who might be able to send him home.
+Roddy and Rita are abducted by rats Spike and Whitey and brought before their boss, the Toad, as Rita stole back a ruby that was scavenged by her father.
+The Toad has a deep hatred of rodents to the point of hateful obsession.
+He plans to have Roddy and Rita frozen with liquid nitrogen after Roddy accidentally destroys part of the Toad’s British porcelain memorabilia, but the pair escape.
+Rita takes the ruby and a unique electric master cable needed to control Ratropolis' sewer floodgates.

-Roddy deduces that the ruby is a fake and easily shatters it, snarling Rita.
-Roddy offers Rita a real ruby if she takes him back to Kensington, to which she agrees.
-The pair first stop to visit her family before setting off.
-During Roddy's stay, he overhears a conversation that leads him to believe that Rita is selling him out to the Toad, so he reneges on the deal and steals the Jammy Dodger.
+Roddy deduces that the ruby is actually a glass replica and easily breaks it, enraging Rita, who attacks him.
+Roddy offers Rita a real ruby from his owner's jewelry box if she takes him back to Kensington, to which she agrees.
+The pair stop to visit her family before setting off.
+During Roddy's stay, Rita's younger brother, Liam, proposes to her and their father that they give Roddy to the Toad in exchange for money, but Rita and their father refuse to.
+Overhearing this, Roddy misinterprets that Rita is planning to double-cross him, so he reneges on the deal and steals the Jammy Dodger.
 When Rita catches up to him, she clears up the misunderstanding.
 The pair evade pursuit from Spike, Whitey, and their accomplices.